ZG1119/COMP3016-CW1/README.md

 ## Further Details

-The game is a prototype with room for improvement.
-Additional testing and features would enhance its robustness and playability.
 In the game, the enemy’s movement speed and the rate at which enemies are generated gradually increase.

 ## Video Link